Reviews You Can Rely On

 Warmth

-When assessing warmth, we make it a point to test each jacket in the harshest conditions—ideally wet, bitterly cold, and well below freezing (perhaps also below zero).
+When assessing warmth, we make it a point to test each jacket in the harshest conditions—ideally wet, bitterly cold, and well below freezing.
 We evaluate how well the jacket maintains warmth both during active movement and while standing still.
 Insulation loft and weight, along with the outer shell's performance, often play the most significant roles, but the little details can also have a major impact.
 We pay close attention to features that enhance weather protection, such as adjustable hoods, water-resistant shell materials, and extended cuts that provide full coverage in brutal conditions.

 Comfort

-In this metric, we look at the comfort and coziness of each jacket.
-Think uninhibited movement, fleece lining, flexible and well-fitting hoods, and adjustment cords that are easy enough to use without taking off your gloves.
+When assessing the comfort and coziness of each jacket, we're seeking uninhibited movement and elements like fleece lining, flexible and well-fitting hoods, and adjustment cords that are easy enough to use without taking off your gloves.
 We also consider how well you can layer underneath and over the jacket based on its fit, construction, and more.
 We consider pockets, their placement, their utility, and how many there are.
 Lastly, we examine the fit of each jacket, how well it fits a range of body shapes, and how the jacket's material feels.

 The Arc'teryx Atom is impressively comfortable.
 Ditching the classic swishy exterior and adding stretch-knit cuffs increases the sweatshirt-like feel of this moderately stretchy jacket, as well as its ability to be very easily layered both over and under other garments.
 It's also one of the only ones we tested that has removed the seams from the armpit area, making it more comfortable to move in.
-The Columbia Heavenly Hoody is full of cozy features that many of the more technically focused models in our lineup don't.
-The wrist-warming cuffs with thumbholes and the fuzzy hood lining not only add warmth but make us feel all snuggly inside this jacket.
+The Columbia Heavenly Hoody is full of cozy features that many of the more technically focused models in our lineup don't have.
+The wrist-warming cuffs with thumbholes and the soft, fuzzy hood lining add warmth and make us feel all snuggly inside this jacket.
 The North Face Casaval also fits incredibly well with stretch panels to keep the jacket snugly in place while also increasing mobility in the shoulders.
-It features a similar sweatshirt-like fit and feel that made us feel free to move in every direction.
+It features a similar sweatshirt-like fit and feel that offers unencumbered movement in every direction.

 In a similar vein, the Ortovox Swisswool Piz Boè is a joy to wear and move in — if its slim build fits your frame.
 Though it still has armpit seams, it also incorporates extremely stretchy (and breathable!) panels that extend back across your scapulae.
 The Patagonia DAS Light is another very comfortable jacket, though in a different way.
 It's highly lofty and is somehow joyful in its slightly marshmallow-like feeling.
 A longer torso and sleeves add to its coziness.